Mfaizl/jsongrapher-pyasd/README.md

-# JSONGrapherRC (JSONGrapher Record Creator)
+# JSONGrapher (the Python version, with the JSONRecordCreator)
-A python package for creating JSONGrapher files which can then be plotted.
+A python package for plotting JSON records with drag and drop, with tools for creating the JSON records.

-To use JSONGrapherRC, first install it using pip:
+To use JSONGrapher, first install it using pip:
 <pre>
-pip install JSONGrapherRC[COMPLETE]
+pip install JSONGrapher[COMPLETE]
 </pre>

 Alternatively, you can download the directory directly.<br>

-It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapherRC/blob/main/example/exampleUsageJSONRecordCreator.py) to see how to create graphable .json records and to plot them.
+It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapher/blob/main/example/exampleUsageJSONRecordCreator.py) to see how to create graphable .json records and to plot them.
 The .json files can then be dragged into www.jsongrapher.com<br>

 ## **1\.
 Preparing to Create a Record**